 Each Canadian province and territory has enacted personal property security legislation governing the taking of security in personal property.
 Other than Québec's legislation, the relevant statutes within each province are referred to as the Personal Property Security Act (PPSA).
-Such statutes are similar to and are generally based upon Article 9 of the Uniform Commercial Code in the U.S. Québec, being the only civil law jurisdiction in Canada, has included personal property security legislation in the Civil Code of Québec.
-Each of the provincial personal property security statutes and the Civil Code of Québec provides a comprehensive set of rules governing the rights of creditors and debtors when personal property is used as collateral to secure payment of a debt or performance of an obligation.
+Such statutes are similar to and are generally based on Article 9 of the Uniform Commercial Code in the U.S. Notwithstanding this similarity, however, the provincial personal property statutes are not identical nor are they considered to be a uniform code.
+Québec, being the only civil law jurisdiction in Canada, has included personal property security legislation in the Civil Code of Québec.
+Each of the provincial personal property security statutes and the Civil Code of Québec provide a comprehensive set of rules governing the rights of creditors and debtors when personal property is used as collateral to secure payment of a debt or performance of an obligation.
 The legislation also provides for provincial computer-based registry systems for the perfection by registration of security interests in personal property such as equipment, inventory, accounts receivable and intangibles.